AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 # Create Site from Template {#create-site-from-template}

-Learn how to quickly create a new AEM site using a template.
+Learn how to quickly create a new AEM site using a site template.

 >[!CAUTION]
 >